 Compression garments are needed daily to manage Lymphedema.
 A common reason for edema to return is because it is too difficult to put the stockings on.
-We have tried a variety of devices that are available.
-We have many of these for our clients to try so you can decide what will work for you.
-Most of theese tools can be found through various dealers and suppliers online.
+We have tried a variety of devices that are available and have most available devices in the office for our clients to try so you can decide what will work for you.
 We can guide you in the decision based on ours and other clients experience.
 Our patients can take the donning devices home and try before they decide to get one.

 The first and best tool is simply a pair of gloves with rubber or latex grip.
 The gloves will protect the garments from fingernails and will provide good grip for rubbing the garments on.
 All gloves are not equal though.
 We have tested over a dussin gloves to find the ones that has the best grip on compression garments.
 Luckily it did not turn out to be the most expensive kind that worked best.

 The Arion Easy Slide Caran for closed toe stockings works great combined with gloves.
-It can be a little confusing at first but if you take the time to learn the technique it can be a breeze.
-This is the product I choose when I am assisting someone with putting on compression stockings.
+It can be a little confusing at first but if you take the time to learn the technique it can be a breeze. .
 This video shows how it works.

 Open toe stockings are easier to apply because the slippie can be pulled out by the toes.
 There are a variety of slippie systems in different materials.
 Sometimes a slippie will be included with your open toe stockings.
 Take the time to learn how to use it.
 It is well worth it.

 Slippie systems work great when you can reach your feet or when a caregiver assists with putting stockings on.
 Obviously they do not help if one can not reach the feet.